What is depression?

 - Centre for Clinical Interventions – a range of informational resources available including coping with depression series

 - Moodjuice – education and techniques for managing depression

 - Black Dog Institute

 - Headspace – information resources for ages 12-25

 Getting professional help

-If you, or someone that you know, is in need of additional assistance, the best person to speak to is your GP.
+If you or someone that you know needs additional assistance, the best person to speak to is your GP.
 They may refer you to a mental health professional, such as a psychologist or psychiatrist.

 Services available include: